Malaysian animation

-Early Animation
+Early developments

 Filem Negara Malaysia (Malayan Film Unit)

 The Malayan Film Unit was created by the British colonialists in 1946 with the intent to produce documentaries and public service announcements of the government and later renamed Filem Negara Malaysia.
 A set designer working for the Unit named Anandam Xavier was asked to handle an animation project in 1961.
-Xavier set to work on the first in-country animation short subject "Hikayat Sang Kancil" until 1978, although the short would not see a release until 1983.
+Xavier set to work on the first in-country animation short subject "Hikayat Sang Kancil" (The Adventures of the Mousedeer) until 1978, although the short would not see a release until 1983.

-Animated Shorts
+Animated shorts

-The coming years would see additional hand-drawn animated shorts: 1984`s Sang Kancil dan Monyet and a 1987 follow-up, Sang Kancil dan Buaya; 1985`s Gagak Yang Bijak; and Arnab Yang Sombong and Singa Yang Haloba both released in 1986, all written and directed by Hassan Abd.
+The coming years would see additional hand-drawn animated shorts: 1984's Sang Kancil dan Monyet (The Mousedeer and the Monkey) and a 1987 follow-up, Sang Kancil dan Buaya (The Mousedeer and the Crocodile); 1985's Gagak Yang Bijak (The Clever Crow); and Arnab Yang Sombong (The Proud Rabbit) and Singa Yang Haloba (The Greedy Lion) both released in 1986, all written and directed by Hassan Abd.
 Muthalib.
 Live action films produced in Malaysia in the 1980s and 1990s began to feature animated sequences, particularly in the opening credit sequence of films like Mekanik, Mat Gelap and Yes, Tuan, all made by Hassan Muthalib.

-Animation Houses
+Animation houses

 The surge in Malaysian animation products resulted in the founding of two animation studios: FilmArt, established in 1984 and Lensamation, which opened its doors in 1987.
 Having these production companies in the country led to the legitimisation of animation as an art form and career path, and training schools and programs were instituted.
 The year 1995 saw the debut of the first animated television series, Usop Sontorian.

-Modernisation and Globalisation
+Modernisation and globalisation

 The animation industry in Malaysia received some attention from Tun Mahathir bin Mohamad, the fourth Prime Minister of Malaysia with plans for rapidly modernising the country.
 This extended to the use of digital technology in production houses, predominantly the direct-to-system method of drawing into the computer pioneered by Kamn Ismail.
-The first computer-animated animation efforts in Malaysia were the 2000 film "Nien Resurrection" and an episode of the series "Skyland" conceived and produce by Young Jump Animation Sdn.
+The first computer animation efforts in Malaysia were the 2000 film "Nien Resurrection" and an episode of the series "Skyland" conceived and produce by Young Jump Animation Sdn.
 Bhd.
 However, in the late 1990s, Kamn Ismail had already included 3D elements in his Keluang Man animation series.

 This era also saw an increase in efforts to aggressively promote locally produced animation efforts.
 Since 2000, the Malaysian animation industry has gone far globally when Multimedia Digital Economy Corporation (MDEC) produced Saladin: The Animated Series for Al Jazeera Children's Channel.
 Since then, many Malaysian animation companies marketed their works to globally.
 Their animation has succeeded in promoting Malaysia globally by creating content that was based on Malaysian culture but having universal values.

 Several Malaysian animation films and series that have hit global market are: